uw-dims/ansible-dims-playbooks/docs/source/creatingvms.rst

 It all depends on what services you wish to provide and how you chose to deploy them.

+There are several options for creating a hybrid "private-cloud" comprised from a combination of bare-metal hosts, virtual machine hosts, and containerized microservices.
+This flexibility comes at a cost in added complexity and configuration management, but does afford for better linear horizontal scalability and/or addition of compute or storage resources as the system grows in size.

 .. hint::

    For the bigger picture of architectural design options considered while